-The castle was probably erected in the second half of the 14th century on the initiative of king Casimir the Great.
+The castle was probably erected in the second half of the 14th century on the initiative of king Casimir the Great, perhaps after 1362, when a nearby town was founded.
 It stood on the site of an earlier tower, which was surrounded by wooden fortifications, probably erected during the reign of Władysław I the Elbow-high in the early fourteenth century.
 The castle secured the road leading from Wielkopolska towards Łęczyca through the Warta valley.
 It was the seat of starosts, of whom the first known was Krystyn from Koziegłowy, also known as Krzon.

 The castle experienced its heyday in the 15th century, when it was visited by kings and the nobility of Wielkopolska gathered in it at the congresses.
 On the basis of the archeological findings, it can be stated that intensive construction works were carried out then at the residential tower and inside the perimeter of the walls.
 In 1476 king Kazimierz Jagiellończyk rewarded princess Anna Sochaczewska, giving her for a life time of Brdów, Boleniów and Koło along with the castle in exchange for the lost Sochaczew Duchy.
 After six years, Koło returned to the starosts, who resided there until 1577.

 At the end of the 16th century, the castle lost its importance, and in 1655 it was destroyed during the Swedish invasion.
 In the eighteenth century, it became the property of the Bernardines, who began to dismantle it, leading along with the destructive action of the river, to the state of ruin.